 Australia’s largest city, Sydney, is also the country’s most beautiful.
-What makes it a stunningly instagrammable city is it has one of the most beautiful harbors in the world.
+What makes it a stunningly Instagrammable city is it has one of the most beautiful harbors in the world.
 Sydney’s yacht-studded harbour has impressive beaches, coves, the iconic Sydney Opera House, and the famous Harbour Bridge.

 A popular activity when visiting Sydney is climbing the Harbour Bridge, and seeing a show at the Opera House is an experience not to be missed.
-Another popular place to visit in Sydney is Bondi Beach, which is the most well-known of the many beaches to choose from in Sydney.
+Another popular place to visit in Sydney is Bondi Beach, the most well-known of the many beaches to choose from in Sydney.
 The former British colony is a vibrant cosmopolitan city with excellent restaurants, bars, shopping, and a hip night scene.

-If spending time in the city is not enough, there are excellent day trips from Sydney to add other beautiful destinations to visit, such as the Blue Mountains, Southern Highlands, and Hunter Valley.
+If spending time in the city is not enough, there are excellent day trips from Sydney to add other beautiful destinations, such as the Blue Mountains, Southern Highlands, and Hunter Valley.

 The best places to stay in Sydney to be close to the action are The Rocks, Darling Harbour, or the Sydney CBD.
 Wander the cobbled streets of The Rocks to Observatory Hill, a great spot to enjoy this beautiful city.
 Treat yourself to a luxury stay with fantastic views by booking a room at the Park Hyatt Sydney or the Four Seasons Sydney.

-Whitsunday Islands, Australia
+64. Whitsunday Islands, Australia